 Cognitive empathy is about understanding someone else’s feelings and thoughts on a logical level.
 Instead of directly sharing their emotions, you’re able to put yourself in their mental space and imagine how they might be feeling.
-This type of empathy is particularly valuable in professional environments where emotional responses might need to take a backseat to practical understanding.

 Somatic empathy is the physical response you might experience when witnessing someone else’s pain or discomfort.
-It’s often described as feeling the emotions of others within your own body—like when you instinctively flinch after seeing someone get injured or feel a lump in your throat while watching an emotional movie scene.
+It’s often described as feeling the emotions of others within your own body, like when you instinctively flinch after seeing someone get injured or feel a lump in your throat while watching an emotional movie scene.

 Empathy serves as the foundation for meaningful connections in our personal lives.
 By understanding and acknowledging the emotions of others, we can build trust, foster deeper relationships, and create a supportive environment where everyone feels seen and valued.
 It also plays a key role in making better decisions by helping us consider different perspectives and recognise the unique experiences of those around us.